Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/EditData/DeleteFeaturesFeatureService/README.md

 # Delete features (feature service)

-This sample demonstrates how to delete a feature from a feature service.
+Delete features from an online feature service.

 ![](screenshot.png)

+## Use case

+Sometimes users may want to delete features from an online feature service.

+## How to use the sample

+* click on a feature on the Map
+* click on the delete button

 ## How it works

-Clicking or tapping on a feature displays a callout for it.
-To delete that feature from the feature service, select the `delete` button in the callout.
-This button will invoke the `deleteFeature` method on the feature table, deleting the feature from the local table.
-Then the `applyEdits` method is called to apply the edits to the service, deleting the feature from the service.
+1. Create a `ServiceFeatureTable` object from a URL.
+2. Create a `FeatureLayer` from the service feature table.
+3. Select features from the feature layer via `selectFeatures()`.
+4. Remove the selected features from the table using `deleteFeatures()`.
+5. Update the table on the server using `applyEdits()`.

-## Features
+## Relevant API

-- MapView
-- Map
-- Basemap
-- Viewpoint
-- SpatialReference
-- ServiceFeatureTable
-- FeatureLayer
-- Feature
+* Feature
-- ArcGISFeature
-- FeatureEditResult
-- FeatureQueryResult
+* FeatureLayer
+* ServiceFeatureTable

+## Tags

+deletion, feature, online, Service, table